-An Interdisciplinary course that introduces students to the major issues in environmental studies.
+An interdisciplinary course that introduces students to the major issues in environmental studies.
 We emphasize the importance of analyzing environmental issues from a comprehensive systems approach.
-The course focuses on the interaction of natural, socioeconomic, political, and ethical systems, using case studies to highlight the need to examine environmental issues from multiple perspectives.
-Case studies include: “clean” coal, ocean depletion policy, and energy and transportation systems and the environment.
-Case studies are likely to change from year to year.
+The course focuses on the interaction of natural, socioeconomic, political, and ethical systems.
+We explore pressing social and environmental issues, including climate change, racial inequality, and environmental justice, to highlight the interconnections across multiple perspectives.

 Introduction to geographic information systems based on principles of geographic information science including geodesy, data modeling, geodatabase design, spatial analysis, and cartography.
 Environmental Studies research methods will be used for GIS instruction and will be drawn from the social and natural sciences.
 A humanistic, critical approach to GIS and the visual narratives encoded in maps will also be explored.
 Laboratory instruction will focus on developing knowledge and skills for desktop and web GIS applications.

 This course examines the role of rivers in the landscape within the context of their watersheds.
 Through a combination of lectures, field and lab exercises, and research projects students will explore the relationships between river hydrology, river morphology, sediment transport, and watersheds.
 The course will also evaluate how dams and other human disruptions can disturb the natural equilibrium in these dynamic systems.
 In addition to these scientific approaches, the course will also consider rivers as a focus of philosophical and artistic expression.

 Prerequisite: EVST 100 or GEOL 110 or CE 321 or Permission of Instructor